 New technologies may overcome these limitations, at least to a certain extent.
-In the case of cable-cars, there low capacity can become less of a problem as a result of automating loading/unloading/warehousing and automous trucks/cars.
-With these autonomous sytems in place, a cable car sysyem could run 24-7 (cable-cars are very quiet, so they are not annoying to run at night), with autonomous trucks being autonomously unloaded at the entrance of the cable-car, and then autonomously unloaded and re-loaded onto another autonomous truck at the exit of the cable-car.
-Similarly, with autonomous cars (or busses), a passenger could disembark his or her car to get on a cable-car, then have another automous car waiting for him or her at the other side.
+In the case of cable-cars, low capacity can become less of a problem as a result of automation, not just in the operation of the cable-car but also in the loading, unloading, and warehousing of goods using the cable car.
+A cable car system could then run 24-7 (cable-cars are very quiet, so they are not annoying to run at night), with trucks being autonomously unloaded at the entrance of the cable-car and then autonomously unloaded and re-loaded onto another autonomous truck at the exit of the cable-car.
+Similarly, automation could allow a passenger to disembark his or her autonomous-valet-parking car or bus to get on a cable-car, then have another autonomous-valet-parking car or bus waiting for him or her at the cable-car’s exit.

-Autonomous capabilities are even more useful to cargo-carrying gliders or parachutes (or gliders dropping precision parachutes), helping to overcome the limitations of danger and of imprecision.
+Autonomous capabilities could be even more useful for cargo-carrying gliders or parachutes, helping to overcome the limitations of danger and of imprecision.
 The US military has been making great strides in this area in recent years in Afghanistan, with systems like JPADS (joint precision airdrop system) and research into gliders.

 Of course, these systems must still use aircraft get airborne in the first place, which is not sustainable from either an economic or environmental standpoint.
-This is where things get interesting: what if instead of gliders being released from aircraft, they were instead released from high-elevation cable-car stations?
-In a mountainous or archipelagic region, this could allow cargo to be transported during times when roads or ships are temporarily out of service as a result of snowfall, flash flooding, avalanches, earthquakes, low tides, etc. They might even be usable by human passengers, to travel to or from an island that lacks an accessible port, or to reach an island on windy days without facing sea-sickness.
+This is where things get interesting.
+What if, instead of gliders or parachutes being released from aircraft, they were instead released from cable-cars?
+In a mountainous or archipelagic region, this could allow goods and people to be transported during times when roads or ships are temporarily out of service as a result of snowfall, flash flooding, avalanches, earthquakes, low tides, etc.

-Cable-cars might similarly be able to work well with cargo (or passenger) drones in general.
+Cable-cars might similarly be able to work well with cargo drones in general.
 They could serve as a sort of ferry for drones.
-By flying up to land on a cable-car, drones could reduce their energy expendtures, recharge their batteries, and, as a result, reduce their battery sizes.
+By landing on a cable-car, drones could reduce their energy expenditure, recharge their batteries, and, as a result, reduce their battery sizes.